-Apple, Amazon and Disney all began in their founders' homes and garages, and all across the UK lockdown has led to a surge in new businesses such as online retail that can easily be run from home thanks to online marketplaces like eBay and Etsy.
+Apple, Amazon and Disney all began in their founders' homes and garages, and all across the UK lockdown has led to a surge in new businesses such as online retailers that can easily be run from home thanks to online marketplaces like eBay and Etsy.

 While working from the comfort of your own home comes with benefits such as allowing you to be more flexible in your working hours, spending more time with family, and foregoing the daily commute - it can sometimes be difficult to remain motivated and productive.